NREL/EP-Launch/docs/navigation.rst

 Management of the group happens through the Group options shown, and is generally straight-forward.
 Groups are saved as epg3 files, which are simply a list of file locations in a plain text file.
-These could be created externally and just loaded into EP-Launch for a given session.
+These could be created externally and just loaded into EnergyPlus-Launch for a given session.
-Note that EP-Launch does not do any background checks on whether the entries of a group currently exist, but will warn if you try to run an invalid entry.
+Note that EnergyPlus-Launch does not do any background checks on whether the entries of a group currently exist, but will warn if you try to run an invalid entry.
 A keyboard shortcut is available which allows the user to cycle through all entries of a group, using Ctrl-m.

 Once a group is in place, running the entire group of files with the currently selected workflow can be executed from the correct button on the top bar.
 A keyboard shortcut is also available to run the current group of files with the currently selected workflow, using Ctrl-g.
-Note that EP-Launch is just going to try to execute them directly, with minimal validation.
+Note that EnergyPlus-Launch is just going to try to execute them directly, with minimal validation.
 If you change workflows, the current group of files may no longer be valid.

 Keyboard Navigation